EluciusFTW/SpectreCoff/README.md

 ManyMarkedUp [
     MarkupC (Color.Green, "Hello friends,")
     Newline
-    Emphasize "Welcome to my party tomorrow night!"
+    Pumped "Welcome to my party tomorrow night!"
     NL                                                // short for Newline
-    S "Please bring ... "                             // short for Standard
+    C "Please bring ... "                             // short for Calm
     BI [                                              // short for BulletItems
-        S "some snacks,"
+        C "some snacks,"
-        E "some games,"                               // short for Emphasize W "and some creepy stories!"                  // short for Warn ]
+        P "some games,"                               // short for Pumped E "and some creepy stories!"                  // short for Edgy ]
     NL
-    CO [S "See you "; E "later ... "]                 // short for Collection
+    CO [C "See you "; P "later ... "]                 // short for Collection
 ] |> toConsole
 ```
 These composites are also the motivation for the short aliases of payloads, as these make it possible to focuis on the content and not be distracted too much by the types.